worldline/angular-training/docs/src/components/README.md

 </code-block>
 </code-group>

 Components injected via `@ViewChild` become available in the `ngAfterViewInit` lifecycle hook.
-To query all children of a certain type, use the decortor `@ViewChildren`.
+To query all children of a certain type, use the decorator `@ViewChildren`.

 ## Content projection